 This article covers:

 In Peerceptiv, you can create a group peer assessment assignment in which student groups submit work products and then rate and review each other's work.
-Each group submits one project per group and then each member of the group reviews other group submissions.
+Each group submits one project per group and then each member of the group reviews other groups' submissions.
 Peerceptiv is able to generate a grade based on the quality of the work and student participation in the reviewing process.
-If you are setting up a group peer assessment, then you also have the option to add a peer evaluation component.
+If you are setting up a group peer assessment, then you also have the option to add a team member evaluation component.

-Peer evaluation allows learners to anonymously rate and comment on the contributions of their group members, and allows learners to rate and comment on their own contributions to the group as well.
+Team member evaluation allows learners to anonymously rate and comment on the contributions of their group members, and allows learners to rate and comment on their own contributions to the group as well.
 Group members will rate each other's professionalism, communication, content knowledge and skills, work ethic, and overall contribution.
 Peerceptiv is able to generate a grade based on the quality of participation in the group or completion of the evaluation process.

 Note: If you are using Peerceptiv in an LMS, please always start by creating an assignment link in your LMS first, and then use that link to access Peerceptiv.